MikeHeiber/Ising_OPV/README.md

 This will import the morphologies (morphology_0.txt, morphology_1.txt, etc) and assign one to each processor.
 The morphology files must be located in the working directory to be found and imported.

-Finally, users can import experimental tomogram image data, generate a morphology set from the data, and then perform further operations by enabling tomogram import in the parameter file and specifying the name of tomogram dataset.
+Finally, users can also import experimental tomogram image data, generate a morphology set from the data, and then perform further operations by enabling tomogram import in the parameter file and specifying the name of tomogram dataset.
-The tomogram metadata is imported from an .xml file and then that is used for interpreting a .raw data file.
+The tomogram metadata is imported from an XML metadata file and then that is used for interpreting a RAW binary data file that contains the image data.
-Once the tomogram data is loaded, the morphology will be segmented into a number of equal sub-volumes to form a new morphology set and then the rest of the analysis is performed.
+Once the tomogram data is loaded, the morphology can be segmented into a number of equally size sub-volumes to form a new morphology set, and then the rest of the analysis is performed.
 Again, the tomogram dataset files must be located in the working directory to be found and imported.
-Also, the metadata format required by Ising_OPV is defined in XML schema file, tomogram_metadata.xsd.
+Also, the metadata format required by Ising_OPV is defined in XML schema definition file, tomogram_metadata.xsd.

 #### Simulation Output